odevauchelle/pyFreeFem/documentation/free-surface_aquifer.md

 ## Relaxation to the non-linear solution

+### Method

 We now return to the orginal problem, for which the location of the bottom in the mathematical plane is unknown.

 We propose the following relaxation method:

-- Solve the linear problem
+- Solve the linear problem.
-- Note that the conformal map is almost the identity near the river_bottom
+- Note that the conformal map is almost the identity near the aquifer's bottom.
-- Deform the mesh in the mathematical plane so that its bottom moves by an amount opposed to the error in the physical plane, that is, $y-H$
+- Deform the mesh in the mathematical plane so that the bottom moves by an amount opposed to the error in the physical plane, that is, some fraction of $y+H$.
 - Repeat and hope for convergence.

 The complete code for this problem is [here](../examples/free-surface_aquifer/non-linear_problem.py).

-### Error field
+### Deformation field

 We want to deform the mesh in a smooth way.
-To do so, we can create a field $\delta y$ that satisfy the Laplace equation, with the following condition on the bottom:
+To do so, we can create a field $\delta_v$ that satisfies the Laplace equation, with the following conditions:

-$$
-\delta y = y + H
+- On the bottom, $\delta_v = y + H$
-$$

-On the two sides, we can require, for instance, that $\partial \delta y = \delta y$.
-On the free surface, we need $\delta y$ to vanish.
+- On the seepage face, $\delta_v = 0$
+- On the free surface, $\delta_v = 0$
+- On the divide, $\partial_n \delta_v = 0$
+- On the river wall, $\partial_n \delta_v = 0$

+The last two boundary conditions are somewhat arbitrary.
+They only need to be compatible with the first one at the junctions with the bottom.